 Crystal Basin Area

 The Ski Patrol has marked a number of trails within the Crystal Basin area.
 The trails are marked with blue diamonds on the trees.
-Most of the trailheads are near the Loon Lake Chalet, which has a public restroom, warming room, and sun deck, and is staffed by USFS personnel or Ski Patrol members on weekends from about 9:00 am to 4:00 pm.
+Some of the trail heads are near the Loon Lake Chalet, which has a public restroom and sun deck and some of the trails are near the plowed turnout for the Loon Lake Campground entrance.

 • Chipmunk Bluff

 • Van Vleck Bunkhouse

 The US Forest Service has written a brochure which includes information for planning your trip, provides driving directions, parking information, and describes all of the trails listed above:

 Huts Available for Day Use or Overnight Rental:

 Close to Loon Lake at 6,500 feet, the Chalet is a spacious modern facility.
 The Sacramento Municipal Utility District built the Chalet in 1989 for the U.S. Forest Service.
 It was originally intended to be a winter facility open only for day use.
 Due to public demand, the second floor Warming Room has been made available for overnight rental.
 The facility is open for day-use on winter weekends.
 In the mid 1990's a third floor loft was added for overnight rental.
 The Chalet is available year round.
 In the winter the Chalet is the focal point of the Loon Lake Winter Recreation Area, offering many miles of non-groomed backcountry skiing trails.